vitejs/vite/docs/config/index.md

 - **Type:** `string`

-  The option lets users can customize url prefixes.
+  This option allows the user to customize the URL prefix.
 Example:

   ```js
   export default {